EchterAlsFake/Porn_Fetch/README.md

 Porn Fetch will be rewritten in QML and core functions will be rewritten from scratch to turn this legacy Qt Widgets app into a hyper modern touch friendly and future proof application.
 This will take a lot of time.
 I can't tell you if it's gonna be 1 month or 5, but probably something like this :)

+I'll create a seperate branch for that and you can see the progress in the status updates.
+However, I have no idea how QML works, so it's gonna be hard lol.

 <div align = center>
 <img src="https://github.com/EchterAlsFake/Porn_Fetch/blob/master/src/frontend/graphics/logo_transparent.png" alt="Porn Fetch Logo" width="350"/>